 Overfilling the LP gas container can result in uncontrolled gas flow which can cause fire or explosion.
-A properly filled container will contain approximately 80 percent of its volume
+A properly filled container will contain approximately 80 percent of its volume as liquid LP gas.

 Portable fuel-burning equipment, including wood and charcoal grills and stoves, shall not be used inside the recreational vehicle.
 The use of this equipment inside the recreational vehicle may cause fires or asphyxiation.